pawanit17/aws/README.md

 - How are docker based applications deployed to AWS
 - Where does K8s come into picture for AWS
 - CI/CD of a simple application
+- Build a simple application that uploads file to S3

 # List
 - Storage